-Forgery and fraud regarding car contracts happen more frequently than you might think.
-These crimes can place you in an undesirable contract with a car dealership that will be difficult to escape from.
+Forgery and fraud regarding car contracts and credit applications happen more frequently than you might think.
+These crimes can place you in an undesirable contract with a car dealership that can be difficult to escape from without legal help.
 The consumer who can catch a fraud or forgery crime regarding the sale of a new or used car will have a strong case against the seller or dealership that committed the offense.
 If you or a family member was coerced into a fraudulent contract, you should consult with an experienced Baltimore car contract fraud attorney today.

 Common Methods Used to Forge a Car Contract

 The primary reason a car dealership will risk committing fraud against a consumer is to increase the amount of money they earn on a particular contract.
 The commission-based compensation scheme of many car dealerships is typically the motivation behind employees’ attempting to defraud consumers.
 There are various ways that a car dealership can forge or alter a contract after the consumer has already purchased a vehicle.

 When a person is buying a car from a dealership, they will typically negotiate the price of the car and other available add-ons with the finance manager.
 For example, after a buyer has agreed to purchase a vehicle, they may be offered additional products like a rear-view camera or special tires.
 The sale of add-ons can earn finance managers thousands of dollars, so the incentive to persuade customers into buying them is high.
 Unfortunately, some unethical managers and dealerships will attempt to charge you for add-ons that you did not purchase.